-This article highlights how optimizing physical hardware configurations can substantially improve processor cache efficiency and thus reduce MLC costs.
-Three approaches to maximizing work executing on Vertical High (VH) logical CPs through increasing the number of physical CPs will be considered.
-Restating one of the key findings of the first article, work executing on VHs optimizes processor cache effectiveness, because its 1-1 relationship with a physical CP means it will consistently access the same processor cache.
+Each of these approaches seeks to increase the percentage of work executing on Vertical High (VH) logical CPs through increasing the number of physical CPs.
+Restating one of the key findings of the first article, work executing on VHs optimizes processor cache effectiveness because its one-to-one relationship with a physical CP enhances the likelihood that the data it references will already reside in processor cache.

 On/Off Capacity on Demand

-IBM MLC software expense is determined by the peak four hour rolling average for the month, so if monthly peaks occur at predictable time intervals, On/Off CoD can be activated during those peak intervals.
-Deploying this additional capacity creates more physical CPs and thus more VHs.
-This enables more of the workload to execute on VHs, reducing RNI and thus CPU consumption.
-And since this is occurring precisely at the time of the monthly peak, it translates directly into reduced MLC expense.
+If monthly peaks occur at predictable time intervals, On/Off CoD can be activated during those peak intervals.
+Deploying this additional capacity creates more physical CPs and thus more VHs, enabling more of the workload to experience the cache efficiencies of executing on VHs.

 Deploy Additional Hardware Capacity

-A third way to increase the number of physical CPs is to install or deploy additional capacity, leveraging a one-time hardware expense to achieve greater, recurring MLC software savings.
+A second way to increase the number of physical CPs is to install or deploy additional capacity, leveraging a one-time hardware expense to potentially achieve greater, recurring software savings.
+This concept is equally applicable to 4HRA-based and consumption-based license models.

 Traditional mainframe capacity planning has been predicated on the assumption that running mainframes at high utilizations is the most cost-effective way to operate.
-The results of this processor cache analysis and the case study we will consider shortly challenge that approach.
-They indicate that in many cases significant reductions in MSU consumption and thus MLC software costs may be achieved by operating at lower utilizations due to the increased impact that cache effectiveness has on z13 processors.
+The results of multiple processor cache case studies challenge that assumption, indicating that in some environments significant reductions in CPU consumption can be achieved by operating at lower utilizations due to the increased impact that cache effectiveness has on current generation z processors.

 Understandably, developing the business case to acquire additional hardware capacity may be challenging.
 But many sites would not require that business case because they already have a business practice of pre-purchasing additional capacity they do not immediately deploy.
-(Reasons for this practice include negotiating a volume discount or long-term lease, avoiding the procurement effort involved with frequent acquisitions, or acquiring capacity required for seasonal peaks.)
-But even these sites tend to deploy that previously acquired capacity in a “just in time” manner, rather than reaping the recurring benefits of MLC software savings by deploying the surplus capacity as soon as it is acquired.
+But even these sites tend to deploy that previously acquired capacity in a “just in time” manner, rather than reaping the recurring benefits of software expense savings by deploying the surplus capacity as soon as it is acquired.

-In either case, whether acquiring additional hardware capacity or deploying previously acquired capacity, the framework for re-evaluating this approach is that in most mainframe environments software represents a much larger expense than hardware, with MLC software typically constituting the single largest expense line item.
-If a one-time hardware acquisition expense achieves software savings which are realized on a recurring basis year-after-year, there may be a strong business case for acquiring or deploying hardware capacity that significantly exceeds the business workload requirements.
+In either case, whether acquiring additional hardware capacity or deploying previously acquired capacity, the framework for reevaluating this approach is that in most mainframe environments software represents a much larger expense than hardware.
+If a one-time hardware acquisition expense achieves software savings which are realized on a recurring basis year after year, there may be a strong business case for acquiring or deploying hardware capacity that significantly exceeds the business workload requirements.

 One reservation frequently expressed about this approach is that Independent Software Vendor (ISV) licenses are a barrier to deploying surplus capacity because many ISV contracts are capacity-based and not usage-based.
-Capacity-based ISV contracts can severely limit your operational flexibility until they are renegotiated to become usage-based.
+Capacity-based ISV contracts can severely limit your operational flexibility unless they are renegotiated to become usage-based.
 A proactive initiative to renegotiate any capacity-based ISV contracts can place you in the enviable position of having the flexibility to configure your environment in the most cost-effective manner going forward.
-(An initiative to renegotiate all ISV contracts to usage-based was successfully achieved at my previous employer.)

 Another important factor impacting measured CPU consumption that adds to the business case for acquiring or deploying additional hardware relates to the multiprocessing (MP) effect.
 The MP effect applies to any hardware environment and reflects the fact that adding cores (CPs) increases the overhead required to manage the interactions between physical processors and shared compute resources.